althea-net/rita-installer/README.md

 >server b

 Profiles are variables files pulled into Ansible for easy customization of what the playbook will do.
 Edit `profiles/example.yml' to match your needs.
+If you are running against localhost use the `-c local` option and put 'localhost' in your hosts file.

 Once configured run

-> ansible-playbook -e profiles/profile-name.yml install-intermediary.yml
+> ansible-playbook -e @profiles/<your profile name or example.yml> install-intermediary.yml

 To update the Rita version just run again after building a new binary and placing it in the same folder as the playbook